IceLuna/Eagle/docs/source/rendering/materials.rst

 Albedo
 ------
 It's used to determine the overall color of the material.
-Currently, only textures can be used for it.
+Currently, only textures can be used as an input for it.

 .. _Normal:

 Normal
 ------
 Allows you to specify a normal map that is used to improve the look of an object by faking additional details.
 If it's not provided, baked into mesh normals will be used.
-Currently, only textures can be used for it.
+Currently, only textures can be used as an input for it.

 .. figure:: imgs/normal_map.png
     :align: center